-Take the money: Why we make better financial decisions for strangers than familyNovember 30th, 2012 in Psychology & Psychiatry
+Take the money: Why we make better financial decisions for strangers than familyNovember 30, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—People make more rational economic decisions on behalf of strangers and distant relatives than they do for close family members or themselves, new psychology research has shown.

 The ability to turn down an immediate reward in anticipation that greater spoils will come later is known as 'deferred gratification' and is an important component of civilised society as it restrains people from acting on basic "me, now" impulses.
 There is even evidence that young children's willingness to forego one sweet on the understanding they will receive two sweets a few minutes later is an indicator of future academic performance.

 Researchers from the universities of Lincoln and Nottingham asked undergraduate students to choose whether to accept a small amount of money immediately or a larger sum later, on the basis that the beneficiary would be either themselves, or someone other than themselves.